SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   - Current `Av1ReferenceMotionVectors` uses the same two-entry stop condition and retains an eight-entry stack for earlier candidates and DRL selection.
   - No production change is required.
 This remains spatial single-reference extension, not temporal extension.
 - [x] Establish and enforce the contiguous frame-plane invariant used by `Av1FrameBuffer` and inter reconstruction.
-  - Every frame plane is allocated with `preferContiguosImageBuffers: true`, so a constrained allocator cannot split a representable padded plane into normal memory groups.
+  - One ImageSharp allocator owner now contains the aligned Y, U, and V storage, matching libaom's frame-buffer ownership while non-owning `Buffer2D` views preserve ImageSharp's row API.
+Coded dimensions are aligned to eight samples, the luma stride is aligned to 32 samples, and chroma strides and heights are derived from that luma layout exactly once.
+A 4K eight-bit 4:2:0 frame owner occupies about 17.3 MiB.
-  - `Av1FrameBuffer` now rejects an external frame geometry whose padded plane reaches the `int.MaxValue` fallback boundary before any allocation.
-This makes every direct `DangerousGetSingleSpan` call an enforced owner invariant rather than a memory-group accident.
+  - The single owner removes the previous three-rent constructor and its allocation-cleanup `try/catch`. `Av1FrameBuffer` rejects external geometry whose complete aligned frame reaches the contiguous `int.MaxValue` boundary before allocation, making every direct `DangerousGetSingleSpan` call an enforced owner invariant.
-  - `ConstructorRequestsContiguousPaddedPlanes` proves that a plane larger than the allocator's group capacity is one group. `ConstructorRejectsPaddedPlaneThatCannotBeContiguous` proves that an unrepresentable plane is rejected before allocation.
+  - `ConstructorRequestsContiguousPaddedPlanes` proves that a frame larger than the allocator's group capacity remains one group. `ConstructorUsesOneFrameOwnerForAllPaddedPlanes` proves exact one-rent Y/U/V ownership and exactly-once return. `ConstructorRejectsPaddedPlaneThatCannotBeContiguous` proves that an unrepresentable frame is rejected before allocation, and the high-bit-depth stride regression proves the 608-sample libaom layout for a three-pixel coded row.
-  - The production path performs no plane copy and no per-block, per-row, or per-scanline allocation.
+  - The complete HEIF/AV1 namespace passes 8,808 of 8,808 direct net11 VSTest cases in Release after the physical layout change.
+The production path performs no plane copy and no per-block, per-row, or per-scanline allocation.
 - [x] Prove the real `Av1BlockDecoder.DecodeBlock` inter-reconstruction branch.
   - Decode the progressive dependent-frame fixture through the complete public production path.
   - Compare the final frame's native Y, Cb, and Cr planes exactly with current-main libaom output.